DNEG: History

 Double Negative first opened its doors in 1998 in London.
 Founded by a small group of industry professionals, including Peter Chiang (Senior VFX Supervisor), Matt Holben (Joint MD), Alex Hope (Joint MD) and Paul Franklin (Senior VFX Supervisor), it has grown from a small team to 9,000 members of staff worldwide.

 Over the years, DNEG has worked on over 250 movies and developed working relationships with a number of leading directors.
 Its first project was Pitch Black, released in 2000.
-Since then, DNEG's work can be seen in recurring franchises like Harry Potter, Fantastic Beasts, the Marvel Cinematic Universe, James Bond, Jason Bourne, Fast & Furious, Mission: Impossible, Dune and the DC Extended Universe.
-DNEG has worked on award-winning projects such as Inception, Interstellar, Ex Machina, Dunkirk, Blade Runner 2049, Black Mirror "Metalhead", Altered Carbon, First Man, Chernobyl, Tenet, Star Trek: Discovery (Season 3), The Last of Us, Dune: Part One and Dune: Part Two.
+Since then, DNEG's work can be seen in recurring franchises like Harry Potter, Fantastic Beasts, the Marvel Cinematic Universe, James Bond, Bourne, Fast & Furious, Mission: Impossible and the DC Extended Universe.
+DNEG has worked on award-winning projects such as Inception, Interstellar, Ex Machina, Dunkirk, Blade Runner 2049, Black Mirror ("Metalhead"), Altered Carbon, First Man, Chernobyl, Tenet, Star Trek: Discovery (season 3), The Last of Us, and Dune: Parts One and Two.

 DNEG's visual effects work has been honored with eight Academy Awards, eight British Academy Film Awards, twenty-six Visual Effects Society Awards and four Primetime Emmy Awards.